 The Review of Allocations Scheme in Oxford and elsewhere will have an impact on who is being housed and hence homelessness.
 The stark reality is that the overwhelming majority of people on the Housing Register may never be offered a council or housing association home.
-Groups to whom Council's will award reasonable preference in allocating social housing will be outlined within national policy and include ex military personnel.
-The City Council already recognises a local connection in assessing ex-military personnel.
-This preference will be further considered as part of the Allocations Scheme Review in 2012.
+Groups to whom Council's will award reasonable preference in allocating social housing is outlined within national policy and now includes ex military personnel.
+The City Council already recognises a local connection in assessing ex-military personnel and provides tailored information on housing choices for personnel.
+This preference will be further considered as part of the Allocations Scheme Review in 2013.
 A national debate has been launched to question whether younger people under 25 should be able to access social housing.

 Where households are successful in obtaining a council or housing association home this may be on a higher rent than existing tenants - either as a consequence of new homes at Affordable Rents, or as a condition of grant funding through the Homes and Communities Agency or through the Pay to Stay proposals.
-The latter plans to produce an income threshold over which social tenants will payer higher costs than neighbours on lower incomes.
+The latter plans to produce an income threshold over which social tenants will pay higher costs than neighbours on lower incomes.
 Government policy is also challenging whether new social tenants should be offered a secure 'tenancy for life.'

 The Health and Social Care Act abolishes Primary Care Trusts from April 2013.
-These are replaced by GP Consortiums who will be responsible for commissioning most healthcare.
+These are replaced by GP Consortiums who will be responsible for commissioning most health care.
 New Health and Well Being Boards are being set up to oversee the quality of services, represent the views of local people and draw up a Health and Well Being Strategy - building on Joint Strategic Needs Assessments.